sloebrich/2048/README.md

-# 2048-AI
+# 2048
-Python AI playing the game 2048 in a browser.
+Implementation of the 2048 sliding puzzle.